AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 What's next?
 ------------

-The next tutorial is about :doc:`using the terminal <cluster-shell>`.
+The next tutorial is about :doc:`using a command line <cluster-shell>`.